A Look at the Latest Population Trends for Native Children

 Inequities in Health and Well-Being

 While the resilience and assets of Native peoples remain strong today, historical wrongs have led to disproportionately worse health and socioeconomic experiences for AI/AN children, youth and families compared to the general population.
 These disparities stem from social determinants of health, including generations of policies, discrimination and past trauma.
-AI/AN communities also face the current crisis of missing and murdered indigenous women and girls.
-A forthcoming blog post will focus on inequities in health and well-being among these children and families.
-It will recommend ways to work together to ensure that all AI/AN children have equitable opportunities to thrive.
+AI/AN communities also face the ongoing crisis of missing and murdered indigenous people.
+Read our companion post about inequities in health and well-being among these children and families, including recommendations to ensure that all AI/AN children have equitable opportunities to thrive.

 More Data and Resources on Native Communities